matracy/startup/README.md

 ## Startup Login deliverable
 ## TODO
 * Update Simon deployment to include database
-* bad request should not result in redirect
 ### Modifications
 * Updated README.md to include modifications and deletions for Startup Login deliverable
 * Re-worked about 50% of the backend codebase to use callbacks since I can't opt-in to blocking function calls